 How long does a short-stem hip prosthesis last?

-Long lifespan can be expected from modern short-stem prostheses!
+Long durability expected from modern short stem prostheses!

-The short-stem hip prosthesis has established itself in recent decades as an innovative alternative to the classic straight-stem prosthesis.
-Thanks to its gentle anchoring in the proximal femoral structures and the use of modern materials and bearing surfaces, a short-stem prosthesis can offer impressively long-lasting results with uncomplicated healing.
-But what does this mean specifically for patients, and what factors influence the lifespan of a short-stem prosthesis?
+The short stem prosthesis has established itself in recent decades as an innovative alternative to the classic straight stem prosthesis at the hip.
+Due to its gentle anchorage in the proximal femoral structures and the use of modern materials and articulations, a short stem prosthesis can offer impressively long durability with uncomplicated healing.
+But what does this mean specifically for patients, and what factors influence the lifespan of a short stem prosthesis?

-In this article, we examine the durability of the short stem prosthesis in detail and focus in particular on modern bearing surfaces that have significantly reduced wear.
+In this article, we examine the durability of the short stem prosthesis in detail and focus in particular on modern articulations, which have significantly reduced abrasion.

-A short-stem hip prosthesis is an artificial replacement for the hip joint, characterized by a shorter stem compared to a traditional hip prosthesis.
-It is used particularly in younger and active patients because it:
+A short-stem prosthesis is an artificial replacement for the hip joint, characterized by a shorter stem compared to traditional hip prostheses.
+It is particularly used in younger and active patients because it:

 - Promotes bone preservation: Less bone needs to be removed during surgery.

-- A physiological load is permitted: The shaft is anchored in the dense, load-bearing bone areas of the femur.
+- Physiological loading is allowed: The stem is anchored in the dense, load-bearing areas of the femur.

-- It is easier to switch: In the event of a revision, more bone material is preserved for subsequent therapy.
+- Easier to replace: In the event of a revision, more bone material remains for subsequent therapy.

 Durability of short-stem hip prostheses

-- Advanced materials such as ceramic-ceramic or ceramic-polyethylene bearing pairs reduce abrasion and prevent long-term loosening.
+- Highly developed materials such as ceramic-ceramic or ceramic-polyethylene bearing couples reduce wear and prevent long-term loosening.

-- Short stem prostheses are usually cementless, which allows for bone ingrowth.
+- Short-stem prostheses are usually cement-free, allowing for bony ingrowth.

 - Surgical method